 Contrary to what might be rumored, hotels are not required to take your pets, unless they are service animals.
 Service animals are working animals, trained to complete specific tasks for persons with disabilities or special needs.
 Make sure you ask a hotel if they are pet friendly before booking the room.
 To find a pet friendly hotel anywhere in the country search BringFido.com.

-Make sure you have the contact information for your housing authority, landlord, property management company, property manager or case worker so you can keep in touch during and after the disaster.
+Make sure you have the contact information for your housing authority, landlord, property management company, property manager, or case worker.
+Find out who your most appropriate contact is, so you can keep in touch during and after the disaster.

 Your housing authority or landlord may already have a system set up for residents to check in after the disaster has occurred.
 Even if your housing provider does not have this service, send them a message by phone or email.
 If you have to leave a voicemail message, do so.
 The housing authority is likely to receive a large volume of messages from residents, so only send multiple messages if there is new information, and be patient in receiving a response.